New cases? Deaths? U.S. states' reopening plans are all over the map

 This situation, with three different leaders using different criteria to decide how to reopen - has been replicated throughout the country, according to data here compiled by the National Governors' Association.

-Luisa Franzini, chair of the University of Maryland’s School of Public Health, said every state seems to be using its own criteria to determine whether to reopen.
+Luisa Franzini, chair of the Department of Health Policy and Management at the University of Maryland’s School of Public Health, said every state seems to be using its own criteria to determine whether to reopen.

 None is really meeting all the metrics set out by the federal government, Franzini said.
 Instead local governments appear to be picking “what seems to be working for them.”